Skip to Main Content

 SKYCTC Learning Commons

-Nursing : Cultural Diversity
+Nursing : NRS 101: Cultural Competency

-5. Evaluate resources using the CRAAP Test.
+6. Evaluate resources using the CRAAP Test.

-The following are topics that should be included as they relate to the specific culture/religion and healthcare:
+For this assignment, the following are topics that should be included as they relate to the specific culture/religion and healthcare:

 • Beliefs